-Fundamentally, Mike Tyson’s Punch-Out!! is not all that different from the arcade games that came before.
-There is one major difference, though.
-Since a transparent player character was beyond the technical capabilities of the NES, the new hero Little Mac was created instead.
-This puny but plucky teenager from New York is ridiculously tiny compared to his opponents.
-This not only allowed for the enemy to be clearly visible from the waist up at all times, but it also made the player feel like a real underdog that had to embody Mac’s can-do spirit on every trip to the ring in order to succeed.
+Fundamentally, Mike Tyson’s Punch-Out!! is not all that different from the arcade games.
+There is one major change, though.
+Since a transparent player character was beyond the technical capabilities of the NES, the new hero Little Mac was introduced instead.
+This puny-yet-plucky teenager from New York is ridiculously tiny compared to his opponents.
+This not only allowed for the enemy to be clearly visible from the waist up at all times, but it also made the player feel like a real underdog who had to embody Mac’s can-do spirit on every trip to the ring in order to succeed.
 It’s a great example of a game made better by clever reckoning with hardware limitations.

 Matches take place from an over-the-shoulder perspective and consist of up to three rounds of three minutes length each (although the in-game timer runs fast, so each round actually takes up closer to two minutes of real time).
 Mac can win by TKO if he knocks an opponent out three times in a single round, by KO if a downed opponent fails to stand back up before the referee (Mario!) counts to ten, or by decision if he’s reached a certain score by the end of the final round.